What Is Socialisation?

 Question Of The Week?

-What’s your experiences of socialisation?
+What are your experiences of socialisation?

 Leave your reply in the comments below.